jae0/bio.snowcrab/inst/markdown/README.md

 -- OR --

 In Rstudio or VScode there is functionality to render these documents in place.
-For Rmarkdown copy the report file and rename extension to *.Rmd or if Quarto, then *.qmd.
-(In testing, the file name extension seems to required at least for Quarto).
+For Rmarkdown copy the report file and rename extension to *.Rmd; or if Quarto, then *.qmd.
+Using Rmarkdown will require more reformatting and tweaks as Quarto and Rmarkdown are not exactly the same.

+In testing, the file name extension seems to required at least for Quarto.
 Configuration of the code editors are platform-specific and a moving target so check current online resources.

 Do your tests with quick_test.md :